sunfounder/sunfounder-uno-and-mega-kit/docs/source/relay.rst

 4. Set of electrical **contacts** – There are two contact points:

-．Normally open – connected when the relay is activated, and disconnected when it is inactive.
+* Normally open – connected when the relay is activated, and disconnected when it is inactive.

-．Normally close – not connected when the relay is activated, and connected when it is inactive.
+* Normally close – not connected when the relay is activated, and connected when it is inactive.

 5. **Molded frame** – Relays are covered with plastic for protection.